Tips to Set Up Winning Split URL Tests (and Some Common Mistakes to Avoid) in 2026

 Add Convert Script on All Domains

-Finally, make sure to install the main Convert tracking code in the <head> section of your pages, before any other loaded resource.
+Finally, make sure to install the main Convert tracking code in the <head> section of your pages, and for split URL accuracy place it before analytics code so redirects do not inflate original-page analytics.

 Install tracking code for split URL test in Convert Experiences